nathanamoo-crypto/YAGOL/README.md

-# 🔥 YAGOL - The Fire Behind Every Goal
+# 🔥 YAGOL - The Fire Behind Every Goal; Your Ambition.
+Your Game.
+YAGOL.

 A motivational brand website empowering athletes and dreamers worldwide to ignite their passion, push their limits, and stay loyal to their purpose.